Broken H Farm

 This breed was chosen because we wanted an animal that could be fed from what the farmstead produced, without the need for extensive expensive grain inputs and had a good temperament.
 I did not want a 600# hog that could badly injure someone.
 The Guinea Hog has a wonderful calm temperament.
 I’ve handled piglets hours old with the sow not the least bit concerned.

-The longer period to market/butcher weight (16-18 months) was of no concern since it could be easily fed on the farmsteads offerings as well as free grain by-products available (spent brewery grains).
+The longer period to market/butcher weight (13-16 months) was of no concern since it could be easily fed on the farmstead's offerings as well as free grain by-products available (spent brewery grains).
 The flavor of the meat is hard to beat!
 The lard makes beautiful soap and is a healthy alternative to processed cooking oils.

 If you are looking for a hog to fit into your small homestead, check out the Guinea.
 In my opinion this pig is almost the perfect Homestead hog.